MaximDragun/TelegramBotApplication/README.md

 <a>4) Mail service.
 It is used to send letters to the mail when registering a user or changing mail.</a> </h3>
    <h3 align="left">
   <a>Java - the application is written in Java using many frameworks of this language.</a><br>
-<a>Spring is the main framework used to create the microservice architecture of the application, Spring Boot, Spring Data JPA and Spring Rest were also used.</a><br>
+<a>Spring is the main framework used to create the microservice architecture of the application, Spring Boot and Spring Data JPA were also used.</a><br>
 <a>CSS3 - to set the styles of pages sent to the user after registering or changing mail.</a><br>
 <a>Flyway - used for easy migration of the used database.</a><br>
 <a>Docker and Docker-Compose were used to test and deploy RabbitMQ and PostgreSQL containers locally and on a remote server to run the application.</a><br>